andrewkroh/www.andrewkroh.com/_posts/2013-12-26-migrating-a-cvs-repository-to-git.md

 status: publish
 published: true
 title: Migrating a CVS Repository to Git
+excerpt: How to migrate a CVS repository to Git using cvs2git.
 author: Andrew Kroh
 date: '2013-12-26 12:08:51 -0500'
 date_gmt: '2013-12-26 16:08:51 -0500'